iver56/cross-adaptive-audio/README.md

 ```
 In this example we are just using mfcc_amp for similarity calculations.
 Neural input is mfcc_amp and the derivative (gradient) of mfcc_amp.
 You can add the derivative of any feature by writing "{feature_name}__derivative", (replace {feature_name} with the name of the feature)

-To see all the available audio features you can add in experiment_settings.json, run `python list_all_features.py`
+To see all the available audio features you can add in experiment_settings.json, run `make features`

 When you are done with an experiment, run `make clean`.
-This will delete all files written during the previous experiment, so you're ready for a new experiment.
+This will delete all files written during the experiment, so you're ready for a new experiment.

 ## Use RAM disk